 Committees and Topics 2019

 Georgetown Qatar MUN is dedicated to covering the most pressing issues in international affairs and beyond.
 Each year our team of students work diligently to come up with a list of intellectual topics that reflect the shifting dynamics of the world.
-The background guides to each topic will be uploaded shortly.

 - The Rohingya Crisis